-Ability Score Increase.
+Increased Ability Score.
 Night hagborn are easily liked and can convince others to do their wishes.
 Increase your Charisma score by 1.

 Deceitful.
-You have proficiency in the Deception skill and have advantage on Deception checks made to pass yourself off as someone else.
+You are proficient with the Deception skill and have an advantage on Deception checks made to pass yourself off as someone else.